libbyrencc/WSB/README.md

 One of the biggest problems in finance is the inability to quantify historical financial data.
 For example, for stock data, the most commonly used method is the K-chart, which contains four price data: high price, low price, open price, and close price.
 But beyond those four basic prices, all the data is likely to be supplemented by our imaginations.

-Besides, The complete stock forecasting problem is very complicated because various factors have different scales of influence on the final price:
+Besides, The complete stock forecasting problem is complicated because various factors have different scales of influence on the final price:

-1. Both high-frequency trading and algorithmic trading are carried out in a very short period of time (the interval is generally less than 1 day), so they are the main factors affecting price changes;
+* Both high-frequency trading and algorithmic trading are carried out in a short period of time (the interval is generally less than 1 day), so they are the main factors affecting price changes;

-2. Both opening and closing prices have their own calculation models -- whether in stocks or futures;
+* Both opening and closing prices have their own calculation models -- whether in stocks or futures;

-3. Company news and rumors are very important drivers of stock trading.
+* Company news and rumors are important drivers of stock trading.
 Specific company news happens all the time, but it doesn't come to you.
-So if you can follow the news in real time, or even know it in advance, it's a very good source of data for your stock trading.
+So if you can follow the news in real time, or even know it in advance, it's a good source of data for your stock trading;

-4. It is important to find some business cycles for investing in price movements over many years.
+* It is important to find some business cycles for investing in price movements over many years.
 For example, the cyclical volatility of pharmaceutical stocks.

 ## Ethics